adhoc92/MundusSystem/ReadMe.txt

 A diagram of Mundus based on the Orrery from Redguard (Can't find the original artist :/) Link =  http://vignette2.wikia.nocookie.net/elderscrolls/images/3/30/Dwemer_orrery.jpeg/revision/latest?cb=20121124012633

-I modified the following map of NIrn to wrap around my 3D version.
+I modified the following map of Nirn to wrap around my 3D version.
 Link = https://i.imgur.com/RJEpNdC.jpg

 The Dwemer Orrery from TES: Oblivion.